 The thought process behind this is that the prospect will tell the sales rep about their problems in hopes they can solve them together.
 Close-ended questions, which can be answered with a simple ‘yes’ or ‘no’, are off the table.

-In fact, Rackham discovered that successful salespeople used closed questions, too, but only to find out information that would advance the sale.
-As he wrote in the book:
+In fact, Neil Rackham discovered that successful salespeople used closed questions, too, but only to find out information that would advance the sale.
+As he wrote in his book on SPIN selling:

 In other words, none of our studies showed that the classic distinction between open and closed questions has any meaning in high-value sales calls.